zakattack9/Lanakila-Meals-on-Wheels-Project/README.md

 ## Project Proposal
 Admin types out message, message gets converted to voice, that voice message gets sent out to the users.

+Scope:
+1) Webpage for admins to access (login and password) and create messages to send out
+2) Natural Language Processing / changing the text to a voice memo
+3) Sending out mass

 ## Project Plan
 List the milestones in your project and high level tasks for each, for example:
 - Create Design Wireframes and Mockups.